leoduan/leoduan.github.io/index.md

 I'm Leo Duan.
 I'm a statistician and an Associate Professor at the University of Florida.

-My research focuses on the interface between optimization and Bayesian models.
+My research focuses on the interface between optimization and Bayes.

 The goal of our research group is to develop new statistical and machine learning toolboxes that _just work_ -- which means simple implementation, fast computation, and principled uncertainty quantification.